microsoft/winrtc/docs/FAQ.md

 #### `Progressive Web App (PWA)`
 A progressive web application is a type of application software delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
 To incorporate real time communication, Progressive Web Apps should interact directly with WebRTC.

-#### `Chrome/Anaheim`
+#### `Chrome/Microsoft Edge`
 Google Chrome is a cross-platform web browser developed by Google.
 It was first released in 2008 for Microsoft Windows, and was later ported to Linux, macOS, iOS, and Android where it is the default browser built into the OS.
+Microsoft Edge is a cross-platform web browser developed by Microsoft.

 ## I don't see my question here!
 [Create an issue to ask a question or start a discussion](https://github.com/microsoft/winrtc/issues/new/choose).